 The Company capitalizes development and implementation costs, in accordance with ASC-350, for its Lumin Bioinformatics platform ("Lumin").
 Lumin is the Company's oncology data-driven software program and data tool which is classified as Software as a Service (SaaS).
 These capitalized costs represent salaries, including direct payroll-related costs, certain software development consultant expenses and molecular sequencing programming costs incurred in the engineering and coding of the software development.
 During the first quarter of fiscal 2021, the initial version of the Lumin platform was launched, at which time initial capitalization ceased and amortization commenced.
 The total Lumin asset was placed into service as of July 31, 2020 in the gross amount of \$484,000.
-Depreciation and amortization related to this asset was \$40,000 and zero for the three-months ended July 31, 2021 and 2020, respectively.
+Depreciation and amortization related to this asset was \$40,000 for the three-months ended October 31, 2021 and 2020, respectively, and \$81,000 for the six-months ended October 31, 2021 and 2020, respectively.

-During the second quarter ended October 31, 2020 and through the first quarter ended July 31, 2021, the Company continued to develop increased functionality, expand product design and usability, and add enhancements to the Lumin platform.
-In accordance with accounting guidance, these costs were capitalized, and as of July 31, 2021, were not yet placed into service or made available for sale.
+During the second quarter ended October 31, 2020 and through the second quarter ended October 31, 2021, the Company continued to develop increased functionality, expand product design and usability, and add enhancements to the Lumin platform.
+In accordance with accounting guidance, these costs were capitalized, and as of October 31, 2021, were not yet placed into service or made available for sale.
 This developmental work does not render the initial released version to be obsolete or diminished in value but, rather, adds to the base level of the existing platform.
-Total costs included in assets in progress related to these capitalized enhancements and additional functionality as of July 31, 2021 and April 30, 2021 are \$1.2 million and \$991,000, respectively.
+Total costs included in assets in progress related to these capitalized enhancements and additional functionality as of October 31, 2021 and April 30, 2021 are \$1.4 million and \$991,000, respectively.
 These developments are expected to be placed into service and made available for sale in the latter half of fiscal 2022.